 Deploy to Test and Production Instances

-If you're a developer who's fairly comfortable with Git and the development lifecycle, you'll probably want to set things up so that you have control of moving your extension from the development phase into test, and finally to production.
+The easiest way to deploy your extension to test and production Oracle Cloud Applications instances is to use the Manage Extension Lifecycle page.
+But, if you're a developer who's fairly comfortable with Git and the development lifecycle, you might prefer to set things up so that you have control of moving your extension from the development phase into test, and finally to production.
+If that's the case, here's how you can set that up.

-When a project is first created and configured, it's typically set up so that changes committed to the main branch automatically kick off a pipeline that packages up the extension and deploys it to whichever Oracle Cloud Applications instance was named as the project's Development instance.
-You can modify this pipeline so that your extensions are deployed to other non-production Oracle Cloud Applications instances as well, like a test pod or another Development environment.
+By default, an extension is set up so that changes published to the main branch are deployed directly to whichever Oracle Cloud Applications instance was named as the project's Development instance.
+On the other hand, if you enabled a CI/CD pipeline for the main branch, you can modify that pipeline so that your extension is deployed to other non-production Oracle Cloud Applications instances as well, like a test pod or another Development environment.
 This involves the following steps:

 1. Create a VB Studio environment for each Oracle Cloud Applications instance to which you want to deploy.

-2. Create a deploy job for each instance you defined in step 1.
+2. Create a deployment job for each instance you defined in step 1.

 When you're ready to move your extension to production, the process is similar, with a few additional steps: